dbuenzli/cmdliner/DEVEL.md

     cd test
     git clone https://erratique.ch/repos/b0.git

-The [`B0.ml`][B0.ml] file of cmdliner includes `test/b0/B0.ml` and the the `default` pack of `B0.ml` is unlocked so that when a test executable requires `b0.std` it looked up and built againt the development version of cmdliner.
+The [`B0.ml`](B0.ml) file of cmdliner includes `test/b0/B0.ml` and the `default` pack of `B0.ml` is unlocked so that when a test executable requires `b0.std` it is looked up and built againt the development version of cmdliner.
 After that testing remains [as usual].

 [as usual]: https://erratique.ch/software/b0/doc/occasionally.html#test

 ## Manual renderings

+Various manual renderings are snapshot tested in the test executables, mostly in plain text.

 The `test_man` test can be invoked with `--test-help[=FMT]` to interactively test the various `--help[=FMT]` invocations, including paging.